 Truly, there was a time that I actually didn’t love rubies, but that was when I was seeing less than desirable rubies without the depth and color of a high quality ruby.
 You know the ones, often seen in a department store.
 Working at Argo & Lehne Jewelers, I fell head over heels for the stone.
 I love the brilliant reds, and add a contrast of diamond and I am completely weak in the knees.
 So, here are just a few of my favorites in stock now.
 To see all of our in-stock ruby pieces, click on this link.

-When searching for the perfect ruby, it is always best to buy from a store with an American Gem Society gem lab & certified gemologist to be clear you are getting the ruby you want, heated/unheated, treated/natural or lab grown.
+Now that you know how to tell the quality of a ruby, you should know that it is always best to buy from a store with an American Gem Society gem lab & certified gemologist to be clear you are getting the ruby you want, heated/unheated, treated/natural or lab grown.
 I hope you enjoyed learning about rubies as much as I did.
 Thanks for reading. – A&L President, Michelle Ward